Senior Research Support Associate, Sharp Lab

 Working at MIT offers opportunities, an environment, a culture – and benefits – that just aren’t found together anywhere else.
 If you’re curious, motivated, want to be part of a unique community, and help shape the future – then take a look at this opportunity.

-PREFERRED: bachelor’s degree; basic understanding of Illumina sequencing technology, fluorescent microscopy, and flow cytometry; and familiarity with computational languages such as R and Python.
-Job #18764-4
+PREFERRED: bachelor’s degree; experience in a laboratory environment; basic understanding of Illumina sequencing technology, fluorescent microscopy, and flow cytometry; and familiarity with computational languages, e.g., R and Python.
+Job #18765-4

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.